English 370, Winter 2016

 The implications of this example are several.
 First, it illustrates that whether drawn from a formal and even archaic register like Lincoln’s remarks on one hand, or whether from an impromptu and informally conversational register in the way the satirist presents Eisenhower, all discourse projects some kind of a speaking voice.
 Second, the examples also show how the voice projected is a product of words used, sentences written.
 “Fourscore and seven years ago,” Lincoln begins, purposefully choosing a way of saying “87” that even in the nineteenth century was old-fashioned and formal sounding, and by doing so immediately sends a signal that this is a formal occasion and that the speaker is serious, high-minded, and respectful of tradition.
 What we perceive as the "voice" of the speaker is the product of the words the writer uses.

-Third, and this is most important for the kind of analysis that you will be doing here, even for those English speakers who (unlike you at this point!) don’t know how to describe clearly the voice of passages like 1 and 2 above, and even if they haven’t yet developed the conscious awareness of language necessary to describing how particular words have particular stylistic effects, nevertheless everyone who knows English also knows enough to recognize these different voices, and to do so with a great deal of skill and reliability.
+Third, and this is most important for the kind of analysis that you are going to be doing here, even for those English speakers who don’t know how to describe clearly the voice of passages like 1 and 2 above, and even if they haven’t yet developed the conscious awareness of language necessary to describing how particular words have particular stylistic effects, nevertheless everyone who knows English also knows enough to recognize these different voices, and to do so with a great deal of skill and reliability.
 In the same way you do not consciously translate words you hear into particular meanings, but rather understand them unconsciously without even trying to do so, you also automatically “hear” style, and you also automatically imagine, even if only vaguely, the speaker behind it.

 Given these facts, the analysis we’ll be doing here has a three-fold object.
 First, it will give you a chance to learn or review a set of basic linguistic and writing concepts.
-Second, seeing how various writers employ particular language choices in order to accomplish certain purposes should also put you in a better position to make such choices yourself.
+Second, seeing how various writers employ particular language choices in order to accomplish certain purposes should also put you in a better position to make such choices yourself either as a speaker or as a writer.
 And third, it will help you become a more empirically grounded close-reader.
-Whether you have thought about it before or not, whether you want to or not, reading (and on the generative side its sibling writing) absolutely requires you to be aware of the range of stylistic options the language supplies you.
+Whether you have thought about it before or not, whether you want to or not, reading absolutely requires you to be aware of the range of stylistic options the language supplies you.
 Obviously, the more you know about those options, the more control you’ll have of the reading, writing and speaking you do.

 RESPONDING TO SPEAKERS—What you may not know that you know